Chapter 31. Reproductive System

 ○ Implantation occurs about one week after fertilization.

-○ Embryo implants into the uterus due to the action of progesterone.
+○ The embryo implants in the uterus under the influence of progesterone.

 Figure 9.
 Process of Oocyte Formation and Early Zygote Development in Humans